 Wrapper Classes in Java

-A Wrapper class is a class whose object wraps or contains primitive data types.
+A Wrapper class in Java is a class whose object wraps or contains primitive data types.
 When we create an object to a wrapper class, it contains a field and in this field, we can store primitive data types.
 In other words, we can wrap a primitive value into a wrapper class object.
 Let’s check on the wrapper classes in Java with examples:

 Need of Wrapper Classes